 London

 “Booked the combo with Jerónimos.
 PDF arrived in under an hour.
 Walked straight in at the gate — no queue, no fuss.
-The tower's terrace view at 10am is unreal.”
+The tower's terrace view first thing in the morning is unreal.”

 Andreas K.